Making Qualifying PSLF Payments

 PSLF: The Requirements

 In order to be considered for loan forgiveness, there are a few program requirements to meet.
-You can see all the requirements at the Federal Student Aid website , but here’s our high-level look.
+You can see all the requirements on the Federal Student Aid website , but here’s our high-level look.

-Firstly, the borrower has to work for a qualifying employer—like a government agency or certain types of nonprofits.
+Firstly, the borrower has to work for a qualifying employer — like a government agency or certain types of nonprofits.

 They’d also have to work full-time.
 If they happen to be working a few jobs that all qualify for the program, it’s possible to work a cumulative total of 30 hours a week to meet the full-time employment qualification.